telerik/blazor-docs/knowledge-base/editor-missing-br-in-value.md

 By default, empty paragraphs do not occupy any space on the web page.
 Here is why empty paragraphs look different inside and outside the Editor:

 Note that the Editor uses the [ProseMirror engine](https://prosemirror.net).
 By design, the engine inserts a `<br />` tag in every empty `<p></p>`.
-This ensures that each empty paragraph takes up visible space and the user can distinguish it, focus it and type inside.
+This ensures that each empty paragraph takes up visible space and the user can distinguish it, focus it, and type inside.
 Since version 4.6.0, the Editor `Value` does not contain these "service" `<br />` tags anymore.

 ## Suggested Workarounds